-Difference Between C and Python Programming Languages
+Difference Between C and Python Which One Should You Choose

 The Difference Between C and Python lies mainly in control versus convenience.
 C provides low-level access, high execution speed, and manual memory management, making it ideal for embedded and system-level programming.
 Python prioritizes developer productivity with readable syntax, automatic memory handling, and extensive libraries for modern applications.
 The choice depends on performance needs and development goals.